denten-books/plain-text/main.md

 What does Brik and company see as an alternative to symbolism?
-The seminal series of "OPOYAZ" publications appearing between 1916 and 1920, gave a unified program to a group of "formalist" scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others, strike out in two distinct, but complementary directions.
+The seminal series of "OPOYAZ" publications appearing between 1916 and 1920, gave a unified program to a group of "formalist" scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
+Collectively, the volumes strike out in two distinct, but complementary directions.

 A set of essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound" (*zvuk*) to "symbol" (*obraz*).
 Brik writes: "I believe that elements of symbolic and sonic [*zvukovoi*] art exist simultaneously, and that every given piece of [poetic] work comprises an equilibrium of these two heterogeneous poetic impulses [@shklovksy_sborniki_1917, 25]."
-Of the sixteen or so unique essays that appear in the three collected volumes (some of the essays repeat across volumes), thirteen have the word "sound" (*zvuk*), or some variation thereof, in the title, with sound ("sound image," "sound gesture," "sound repetition
+Of the sixteen or so unique essays that appear in the three collected volumes (some of the essays repeat across volumes), thirteen have the word "sound" (*zvuk*), or some variation thereof, in the title, as "sound image," "sound gesture," and "sound repetition".
+To these cluster of essays we may attribute the Russian formalist concern with *zaum* (literally, beyond sense, or beyonsense [@khlebnikov_collected_1987, 179; @khlebnikov_king_1990, 151;
+@labelle_lexicon_2014, 63]): nonsensical sounds that nevertheless elicit an affective, mystical response, giving voice to ideas that are difficult to explain rationally.
+Poetry in the symbolic mode encodes meaning as inner sense: the elephant "stands for" memory, or the like. *Zaum* poetics instead evoke affect through external shape, as sound.
+Khlebnikov writes that "incantation, and beyonsense language are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul [@khlebnikov_king_1990, 152]."

 Three of the essays, however strike in another direction.